You are here

 Commercial Reforestation Potential in Colombia

-With over 60 million ha of natural forests - slightly more than half of the country's land area - Colombia is considered heavily forested.
+With over 60 million hectares (ha) of natural forests - slightly more than half of the country's land area - Colombia is considered heavily forested.
 The country's average annual deforestation rate is 280,000 hectares over the last decade (~0.5%).
 Native forests currently represent the main source of wood and fiber for communities and local industries.

 Colombia has enormous potential for developing commercial reforestation programs, for several reasons:

-- Colombia benefits from excellent conditions for tree growth;
+- Excellent conditions for tree growth;

 However, commercial forestry in Colombia is still in very early stages of development.
-Recent estimates indicate that only around 300,000 hectares are currently under commercial plantations, which is strikingly low compared to some of its neighbors, such as Chile (2.3 million ha), Argentina (1.4 million ha) and Uruguay (1 million ha).
+Recent estimates indicate that only around 300,000 ha are currently under commercial plantations, which is strikingly low compared to some of its neighbors, such as Chile (2.3 million ha), Argentina (1.4 million ha) and Uruguay (1 million ha).
 This situation is mainly due to decades of insecurity, which has discouraged development in rural areas and dampened investors’ interests.

 Yet, with tremendous progress being made toward the consolidation of peace, this situation is likely to change rapidly.
-The development of commercial forestry is highly featured on the Government of Colombia's agenda for rural areas, and is identified as one of the pillars for economic growth and employment under ithe National Development Plan “Prosperidad para Todos 2011-2014.”
+The development of commercial forestry is highly featured on the Government of Colombia's agenda for rural areas, and is identified as one of the pillars for economic growth and employment under the National Development Plan “Prosperidad para Todos 2011-2014.”